jorgecarleitao/arrow2/README.md

 Design documents about each of the parts of this repo are available on their respective READMEs.

-## Run unit tests
+## Tests

-Some unit-tests depend on generating parquet files from pyarrow.
+The test suite is a _superset_ of all tests that the original implementation has against golden files from the arrow project.
+It includes both little and big endian files.

+Furthermore, the CI runs all integration tests against [apache/arrow@master](https://github.com/apache/arrow), demonstrating full interoperability with other implementations.

+Integration tests against parquet files created by pyarrow require generating parquet files.
 These tests run by default.
 To not run them, pass `ARROW2_IGNORE_PARQUET` to the tests (the tests will be marked as OK/PASS).

 ```bash